geerlingguy/backup-pi/README.md

 You could technically back up to the microSD card you boot from, but for operations like backups, which write a lot of data to the drive over and over, it's best to use an external drive (SSD or HDD) instead for reliability and speed (especially for random access—[microSD cards are often very slow](http://www.pidramble.com/wiki/benchmarks/microsd-cards)!).

-To use a USB hard drive, you need to plug it into the Pi's USB port, then do the following to format and mount it:

-  1. TODO

 > If you're powering a small USB hard drive using USB only (e.g. it's not plugged into a separate AC adapter), make sure you have a very good 2A power supply driving your Pi.
 Otherwise the Pi might not get enough power and it will write corrupt data during backup operations!

+To use a USB hard drive, you need to plug it into the Pi's USB port, then do the following to partition, format, and mount it:

+### Partition the drive with `fdisk`

+**Note**: These instructions presume you're using a single external USB hard drive (which Linux should see as `/dev/sda`).
+If you have multiple drives, you need to partition, format, and mount the correct one, otherwise you could inadvertently wipe out the contents of the wrong drive. _You've been warned!_

+  1. Run `sudo fdisk /dev/sda` to open fdisk.
+  2. Enter `p` to list partitions (and verify you're operating on the correct disk!).
+  3. Use `d` to delete any existing partitions (e.g. `1`, `2`, etc.).
+  4. Use `n` to create a new partition, using all the defaults by pressing 'Enter' (if you want to use the whole disk and have one partition).
+  5. Verify the partition settings with `p` again.
+  6. Once satisfied, press `w` to write the partition table.

+### Create a filesystem with `mkfs`

+  1. Run `sudo mkfs.ext4 /dev/sda1`, and wait for this operation to complete.

+### Create a mount point and mount the disk

+  1. Create a directory where you'd like to mount the disk (e.g. `sudo mkdir /backup`).
+  2. Mount the disk: `sudo mount /dev/sda1 /backup`.
+  3. Use `df` to verify the disk is mounted.
+  4. If everything's working correctly, make sure the mount is persistent by adding the following line to `/etc/fstab`:

+        /dev/sda1       /backup         ext4    defaults,noatime  0       3

+Before the `pi` user can use the mounted backup volume, though, you'll need to change ownership (otherwise you'll get a lot of 'permission denied' warnings unless you log in as `root`!).
+Run the command `sudo chown -R pi:pi /backup`.

 ## Configure the Pi using Ansible